 If we consider searching as a form of traversal in a graph, an uninformed search algorithm would blindly traverse to the next node in a given manner without considering the cost associated with that step.
 An informed search, like Best first search, on the other hand would use an evaluation function to decide which among the various available nodes is the most promising (or ‘BEST’) before traversing to that node.

-The step by step implementation of Best First Search Algorithm
+Best First Search Algorithm

 - Create 2 empty lists: OPEN and CLOSED